Carey Torrice

-Carey Torrice (born 13 February 1977 in Detroit, Michigan as Carey Shawn Scarlett Valentine DeJaeghere) is a politician from Macomb County, Michigan.
+Carey Torrice (born 13 February 1977 in Detroit, Michigan, as Carey Shawn Scarlett Valentine DeJaeghere) is a politician from Macomb County, Michigan, who served on the Macomb County Board of Commissioners from 2006 to 2010.
 In 2007, she was named "Hottest Politician in the USA" by TMZ.com, and was also featured on Inside Edition as "America's Sexiest Politician" in 2008.

 Early life

 Torrice was born in Detroit, Michigan, United States.
 She moved to Clinton Township at a young age.
 She graduated from Chippewa Valley High School, and obtained an associate degree from Macomb Community College and a BA from Wayne State University.

-Her Uncle, Leo Fenn, managed such rock bands as Suzi Quatro's The Pleasure Seekers, Alice Cooper, and The Billion Dollar Babies.
-Torrice is of Belgian descent on her Father's side, and of Irish and French descent on her Mother's.
-It has been reported that Carey Torrice has an IQ of 147.
+Her uncle, Leo Fenn, managed such rock bands as Suzi Quatro's The Pleasure Seekers, Alice Cooper, and The Billion Dollar Babies.

 Political career

 Torrice was elected in 2006 to the Macomb County Board of Commissioners.
 She was re-elected to a second term in 2008.
 During her time in office, Torrice served as the Chairperson of the Public Services Committee and as Chairperson of the Veterans Services Committee.
 While on the commission, she focused on securing medicine for animals at the Macomb County Animal Shelter and converting the shelter to a no-kill facility, according to her press release.
 She also worked to support passage of the Veterans Service millage, In honor of her late Father, USMC Sgt.
 Larry DeJaeghere.